When you search on Google, we use your location to help show the most relevant search results. For example, if you’re in Seattle, when you search for

 If you’re not seeing the right results for your work or home addresses, you can update your address on Google Maps.
 Learn how to set or change your home or work address.

-Edit your location
+Update your location

 If you’re using a browser, like Chrome or Safari, you can see your location and update it directly from a search results page.
-These steps don’t apply to the Google app.

 - Scroll to the bottom of the search results page.
 You’ll see your location.